aiverify-foundation/aiverify-developer-tools/docs/plugins/widget/InputBlock.md

 | data | object | Key-Value Object containing the user input data saved |
 | onChangeData | (key: string, value: any) => void | Function to save user data, e.g. `props.onChangeData("mykey","Hello World")` |

-## Input Block Summary Typescript
+## Input Block Summary

-For each input block, there should be a summary file **\<input block cid\>.ts** that is imported by the AI Verify portal.
+For each input block, there should be a summary file **\<input block cid\>.mdx** that is imported by the AI Verify portal.
 The script MUST implement and export the following methods.
 For Example,

 ```
 {/* Return summary of data */}